Mature Masculine

 Humility for the Mature Warrior is knowing his true size and place in life.
 He sees himself as neither bigger nor smaller than he is, neither crushing nor diminishing his worth.

 Humility lets the Warrior stand with dignity in both victory and defeat.
-He can say "I won" without gloating, and "I lost" without collapsing or withdrawing from life.
+He can say "I won" without gloating, and "I lost" without collapsing into shame or self-hatred.

 Humility and the Warrior

 The Warrior archetype is about presence, strength, and right action.
-Humility is what keeps that strength sane and human in the midst of stress and challenge.
+Humility keeps that strength sane and human, grounded in reality rather than fantasy.

-The aligned Warrior acts with clear intention, accepts limits, and respects others as equals rather than as threats.
+The aligned Warrior acts with clear intention, accepts his natural limits, and respects others as equals rather than threats or obstacles to be conquered.

 The Shadows of Humility